 - Within the results, locate “FERPA Basics” (staff) or “Ferpa for Faculty” (faculty) and click Register.

-- After completing the training, you must take the Final Assessment to achieve the FERPA Certification.
+- Take the Final Assessment to achieve the FERPA Certification.

 - Under “Manage Training,” select “Training Transcript” to view, print or export your diploma as proof of completion.